How do I enroll a Purple Heart Recipient?

 or military personnel).
 The earliest conflict for which there are recipients is the American Civil War.
 From 1942 on it was

-limited to service men and women wounded or killed by enemy action.
+limited to service men and women wounded or killed by enemy action on or after 5 April 1917.
 Records were sometimes lost during wartime when

 headquarters were overrun and unfortunately many were lost during a fire at the National Personnel Records Center in 1973.